grover66/kidtimer/README.md

 Modified to do the following.

-1) check every minute instead of hourly, daily, etc.  Change the logic to handle this in one place.
-Thus all we need is a single crontab entry that does a kidtimer check

-2) changed so that we issue a pm-hibernate instead of killing the session.
+1) changed so that we issue a pm-hibernate instead of killing the session.
 The kill proved to destroy her work which seemed unfair.

+2) check every minute instead of hourly, daily, minute, etc to make this more robust.
+Change the logic to handle this in one place.
+Thus all we need is a single crontab entry that does a kidtimer check.
+Found there were a few places that allowed her to get more time once we moved to the hibernate model from kill.

 3) added the ability to provide a file that can provide more time.
-My daughter comes to me and I issue her a key that she then thens uses by issuing a: touch /tmp/key to get more time...
+My daughter comes to me and I issue her a key that she then uses by issuing a: touch /tmp/key to get more time...
 When kidtimer see's that file, it will issue a 'reset' and provide her another session.

 The key can be created with the generate_key.sh command located in sbin